Spring 2016 Applications

 |Spring Semester||End of January to end of May|

 |Full Year||Begins mid-August to the end of May until coursework is completed|

 Perhaps the most distinctive feature of the Leiden exchange is that our students participate directly in a Dutch law school.
 The Leiden courses are neither especially designed for nor run by Americans.
 This means that the Connecticut students have not only the opportunity to take some interesting international and foreign law subjects, but also are, for a time, students in a foreign law school.
 Here are examples of how this foreign learning experience is of considerable cultural and educational benefit:

 The purpose of this course is two-fold: first, to refresh knowledge of the main chapters of public international law, its general principles and key doctrines; secondly, to focus attention upon recent developments and topical issues affecting these general principles.
 Themes discussed are: the history and function of international law, sources, statehood, territorial and maritime delimitation, international responsibility, treatment of aliens, jurisdiction and immunities, human rights and IHL, UN system and targeted sanctions, use of force and international terrorism and fragmentation and the proliferation of international courts.

 International Institutional Law

-International organisations play an increasingly important role in the international community.
-There are many types of international organisations – both in terms of their size and objectives.
-Within this diverse group of organisations there are a number of similar day-to-day problems with which each of them is confronted.
-In this course some key issues of the law of international organisations will be highlighted with the help of international judicial decisions.
+International organizations play an increasingly important role in the international community.
+There are many types of international organizations – both in terms of their size and objectives.
+Within this diverse group of organizations there are a number of similar day-to-day problems with which each of them is confronted.
+In this course some key issues of the law of international organizations will be highlighted with the help of international judicial decisions.
 Special attention will be paid to issues such as membership, institutional structure, legal personality, powers, decision-making and decisions as well as privileges and immunities.

 International Criminal Law